Joint Distribution of Distance and Angles in Finite Wireless Networks: Rectangular Regions

 where $F_{R, \Theta}(r,\theta)$ is the joint distribution of distance and azimuth angle in the $xy$ plane, given in \textbf{Theorem \ref{theor:Joint CDF}}. \begin{proof} See Appendix \ref{App:Proof of theo:Joint_CDF_3D}. \end{proof} \end{theorem}

 In \textbf{Theorem \ref{theo:Joint_CDF_3D}}, as expected, the CDF is $0$ when $\mathscr{d} < \lvert u_z-v_z \lvert$, because the distance between the random nodes and the reference node should be greater than the difference of their antenna heights.
-This theorem enables the analysis of performance metrics of interest, such as the coverage probability or average data rate, in finite networks where the height of the antennas is relevant, e.g., to consider 3D radiation patterns of the transmit antenna arrays.
+This theorem enables the analysis of performance metrics of interest, {e.g.,} the coverage probability, in finite networks where the height of the antennas is relevant.
 Other joint statistics relating to the angular domain are also instrumental.
 In particular, the joint distribution of azimuth and zenith angles can be exploited for the design of analog codebooks.
 We characterize this distribution in the following two corollaries, providing the joint CDF and PDF.

 \begin{corollary} The joint CDF of azimuth ($\Theta$) and zenith ($\Psi$) angles is given by

 \begin{proof} We arrive at the result after computing the limit $F_{\Theta, \Psi}(\theta, \psi) = \lim \limits_{\mathscr{d}\to\infty} F_{D, \Theta, \Psi}(\mathscr{d}, \theta, \psi)$, with $F_{D, \Theta, \Psi}(\mathscr{d}, \theta, \psi)$ given in \textbf{Theorem \ref{theo:Joint_CDF_3D}}. \end{proof} \end{corollary}